This page describes quotas and limits for Container Registry.

 When you use CMEK in Container Registry, your projects can consume Cloud KMS cryptographic requests quotas.
 For example, CMEK-encrypted storage buckets can consume these quotas for each upload or download.
 Encryption and decryption operations using CMEK keys affect Cloud KMS quotas only if you use hardware (Cloud HSM) or external (Cloud EKM) keys.
 Confirm that you have enough quota to enable application-layer secrets encryption for your applications and workflows.
 For more information, see Cloud KMS quotas.

-See Container Analysis quotas and limits for information on scanning usage policies.
+See Artifact Analysis quotas and limits for information on scanning usage policies.